 Physically, chemically, and mechanically, aluminium has very similar qualities to steel, copper, and lead.
 It can be easily shaped, formed, and fabricated.
 Perforated aluminium sheet is one third the weight of steel but has a comparable strength to weight ratio.
 It is lightweight, ductile, able to withstand low-temperature conditions, and corrosion resistance makes it ideal for perforated metal processing.

 The manufacture of galvanized steel involves hot dipping steel in a galvanizing solution that coats the metal and protects it against abrasion, corrosion, and offers long term surface protection.
-The process adds long life, durability, and excellent performance, making galvanised steel perfect for the production of perforated sheets.
+The process adds long life, durability, and excellent performance.
+However, the moment a perforation is punched in the material, the whole piece will lose it’s protective quality as un-galvanised sections are exposed.
+3D Embossing will preserve the galvanised process of the material.

 The 3 main types of stainless steel are austenitic, ferritic, and martensitic.
 As a premium product, stainless steel is corrosion, rust and bacteria resistant as well as being lightweight and strong.
 Its applications extend into hospitality and food production.